icyflame/gospec/README.md

     # Run all tests that match the given regex
     gospec "/Base"

-    # Pass through to the underlying go test command: Don't mangle `go test`'s
+    # Pass through to the underlying go test command: Don't mangle `go test`'s output
-    # output
-    gospec pt
+    gospec -P

-    # Pass through to the underlying go test command: Run tests in this package
+    # Pass through to the underlying go test command: Run tests in this package that match the given
-    # that match the given regex
+    # regex
-    gospec pt ./package regex
+    gospec -P ./package regex

 Webpage:
     https://github.com/icyflame/gospec